volusion/element-documentation/explanations/element-concepts/README.md

 Each store has an installed theme that is visible to all your site users.
 When you perform an edit to your live theme, a copy is created that can be used without affecting your site.
 You can apply as many changes as needed without fear.
-Once you are ready, you can promote your copy to be the installed theme.
+Once you are ready, you can promote your copy to be the installed theme by publishing it.
 You can have as many themes as you want to test ideas.
 Each theme has a preview URL to see the progress online.

 ## The E-Commerce Theme